 Hair loss solutions

-While Rooney and Gale have turned to surgical procedures, many men choose a more discreet route, opting for clinically-proven male pattern hair loss treatments to stabilise shedding and promote regrowth.
+While Rooney and Gale have turned to surgical hair restoration, many men choose a more discreet route, opting for clinically-proven male pattern hair loss treatments to help them stabilise shedding and promote regrowth.

-The clinic’s complementary hair growth boosters are often used alongside prescribed medications to form a fully rounded treatment course.
-These products range from low-level laser therapy (LLLT) devices designed to stimulate the hair follicles, to nutritional support in the form of highly-targeted food supplements to encourage normal healthy hair.
+Additional complementary hair growth supporting products can also be used alongside these medications.
+These range from FDA-cleared low-level laser therapy (LLLT) devices designed to stimulate the hair follicles and suitable for use at home, to nutritional support in the form of highly-targeted food supplements with key ingredients shown to help in the maintenance of normal healthy hair growth.

 Men using these types of hair loss solutions are frequently aiming for a more private way to prevent baldness as the changes they may experience from non-surgical treatments are more gradual and understated than the effects hair transplant surgery.
 This can require the head to be shaved – completely or in part – and leaves behind reddened, inflamed skin where the new grafts have been inserted, for a week or so whilst the scalp heals.